How Long Do Closed Accounts Stay on Your Credit Report?

 What Does a Closed Account Mean on Your Credit Report?

 A closed account on your credit report shouldn’t worry you if the account was well-managed and in good standing at the time it was closed.
-Having it remain there as a positive reflection on your credit history and a track record of on-time payments generally helps your credit score.
-It stays on your credit report for up to 10 years.1
+Having it remain there as a positive reflection on your credit history and a track record of on-time payments can help maintain a good credit score.

-However, any negative information about a closed account on your credit report could lower your score.
-This can be the case if you made late payments on the account, for instance, or it was referred to a debt collector.
+Any negative information about a closed account on your credit report could lower your score.
+This can be the case if you made late payments on the account or if it was referred to a debt collector.

 Impact of Closing Your Account

-• Length of credit history: If you’re closing one of your oldest cards, you could lose several years from your history as an active and responsible borrower.
-The age of your credit history accounts for 15% of your FICO credit score.
+If you’re closing one of your oldest cards, you could lose several years of your history as an active and responsible borrower.
+The age of your credit history accounts for an estimated 15% of your FICO credit score.2

-• Mix of credit types: Lenders prefer borrowers with a mix of revolving credit, such as credit cards, and installment credit, such as personal loans.
-Closing one type might affect your mix of credit, which determines 10% of a FICO score.
+Lenders may like to see a mix of revolving credit (such as credit cards) and installment credit (such as personal loans).
+Closing one type might affect your mix of credit, which determines an estimated 10% of a FICO score.3

 Can You Remove a Closed Account from Your Credit Report?